 - Researching the introduction, acceptability, and regulatory environment of products such as microbicides, the female condom, and the improved diaphragm.

-Our work in Indonesia focused on:
+Our work in Myanmar includes:

 PATH began working in Vietnam in the early 1980s and established an office in Hanoi in 1997.
 Our work there has spanned the fields of maternal and newborn health, child survival, immunization, adolescent health, reproductive health, HIV and AIDS, tuberculosis, and influenza.
 In addition, we have conducted research on a range of important health topics.